 13: Name and describe the three levers in the body and give an example of each

->Second class lever: fulcrum is placed closer to one end of the lever. force is applied furthest away from fulcrum and load is placed between force and fulcrum: e.g. rising on one’s forefoot
+- Second class lever: fulcrum is placed closer to one end of the lever.
+Force is applied furthest away from the fulcrum, and load is placed between force and fulcrum: e.g., rising on one’s forefoot

-14: Describe 2 muscular-structural arrangements in the body and give examples of each in relation to different joints
+14: Describe 2 muscular-structural arrangements in the body and give examples of each about different joints

-Force applied per unit of mass. the downward resistance created by free weights.
+Force applied per unit of mass.
+Free weights create downward resistance.

-17: In what way can maximum resistance be applied when using free weight?
+17: How can maximum resistance be applied when using free weight?

 By adjusting the body to allow maximum movement potential of the weight.

-18: Explain “centre of gravity” and describe how it correlates to movement
+18: Explain the “center of gravity” and describe how it correlates to the movement

-Center of gravity is the point of equal distribution of force due to gravity and is influenced by base of support, mass, height, position and state of motion of the body.
-Center of gravity influences passive stability.
+The center of gravity is the point of equal distribution of force due to gravity and is influenced by the base of support, mass, height, position, and state of motion of the body.
+The center of gravity influences passive stability.

-19: What is the ideal position of the line of gravity be when doing strength exercises?
+19: What is the ideal position of the line of gravity when doing strength exercises?

 20: Describe the correlation between kinesthesis and vision

-Kinesthesis is your ability to recognise your body’s and body parts’ placement in relation to your immediate environment and the objects that occupy it (also known as spacial awareness). vision is the ability to guide your positional awareness through visual reference points.
+Kinesthesis is your ability to recognize your body’s and body parts’ placement in your immediate environment and the objects that occupy it (also known as spatial awareness).
+Vision is the ability to guide your positional awareness through visual reference points.
 Vision creates the raw data necessary for Kinesthesis.

 Tyler Read